kuvivek/drivingTheoryInGermany/README.md

 ✅ stow the warning triangle in an easily accessible place
 ✅ secure the luggage against slipping
 ✅ place heavy luggage at the bottom
 **Comment**:  When loading the trunk, don't just remember that the heaviest items belong in the bottom and the luggage must be secured.
-Breakdowns can also occur when traveling: Therefore, stow a warning triangle, safety vest and first aid kit within easy reach.
+Breakdowns can also occur when traveling: Therefore, stow a warning triangle, safety vest and first aid kit within easy
+reach.

 366. You are using your motor vehicle’s lane keep assist system while driving.
-The system does not respond when you depart from the lane.
+The system does not respond when you depart
+from the lane.
 What could be the cause of this?
 ✅ A lack of lane markings
 ✅ Heavy precipitation
 ✅ Inadequate road illumination
 **Comment**:  The lane departure warning system helps me to stay in my lane (keep in lane).
-If the system reacts too late or not at all
+If the system reacts too late or
-when changing lanes, this may be due to heavy precipitation, a lack of road markings or poor illumination of the road.
-Humans remain
+not at all when changing lanes, this may be due to heavy precipitation, a lack of road markings or poor illumination of the
-responsible for all assistance systems.
+road.
+Humans remain responsible for all assistance systems.

 367. While you are driving, the airbag control light stays on constantly.
 What must you do?
 ✅ Go to a garage workshop
-❌Take the vehicle off the road immediately
+❌ Take the vehicle off the road immediately
-❌Nothing because it is an indication for the garage workshop
+❌ Nothing because it is an indication for the garage workshop
 **Comment**:  If the airbag indicator light is constantly illuminated while driving, the system is not ready for use.
+Have the
-Have the fault rectified at the workshop.
+fault rectified at the workshop.

 368. When should you arrange for your car to be inspected in a garage?
 ✅ If you have to continuously counter-steer when driving in a straight line
 ✅ If there is a permanent noise when braking
 ✅ If the airbag indicator light does not switch off after the engine is started
 **Comment**:  It is not only indicator lights (e.g. AIRBAG) that provide important information about malfunctions.
-Repeated or constant noises
+Repeated
-when braking or the fact that I have to counter-steer to drive straight ahead also indicate problems: It is best to have them clarified in the workshop.
+or constant noises when braking or the fact that I have to counter-steer to drive straight ahead also indicate problems: It
+is best to have them clarified in the workshop.

 369. In which situation is it purposeful to use an active lane change assist system?
 When overtaking on